gradel/django-generic-bookmarks/doc/handlers.rst

 3. HTTP Response
 ----------------

-The reponse to the client is managed by
+Finally, the reponse to the client is managed by

 .. py:method:: response(self, request, bookmark, created)